rmnavr/wy/README.md

 # Wy syntax

-Wy has many symbols for opening various kinds of brackets, but to get the basics for now we will focus only on the most frequently used:
+Wy has many symbols for opening various kinds of hy brackets, but to get the basics for now we will focus only on the most frequently used:
 - `:` opener — represents opening parenthesis `(`
 - `\` continuator — suppresses automatic wrapping line in `(...)`

 ## Basic syntax

+Here we see usage of `:` and `\` symbols:

 ```hy
     ; ":" in the middle of the line adds parentheses,